-Coursework & Requirements Summary for U. of Utah's M.S. in Human Development & Social Policy
+Coursework & Requirements for the University of Utah's M.S. in Human Development & Social Policy

 Allied Courses (Descriptions available from the online catalogue)

 Graduate students can earn an optional graduate certificate from the University of Utah in conjunction with their master's degree in Human Development & Social Policy by completing additional requirements.
 Certificates available in: